 By the time you’ve remembered to write 2018 instead of 2017 in your cheque book, designers and creatives all over the globe have sent out their style predictions for the new year.
 By now, you all know how I feel about trends.
-We have written about how to dodge them here and here.
 But after the Interior Design show this year, over at Judith Taylor Designs, we are most excited to see these 9 trends materialize in our client’s homes!
 We’re sharing our favourite design trend predictions, plus how you can implement them in your spaces.

 On the walls, framing your windows, cabinetry, furniture – black is asserting itself this year!
 White kitchen cabinets and white walls have totally taken over the Instagram world and many designer’s feeds, and while they are still beautiful, they will be making way for black to move into a place of prominence.

 Here’s a great example of a sleek but sexy black kitchen.
 I think the lighter coloured flooring is key to keeping the look from getting too heavy.